Sticks and stones may break my bones, but words will never hurt me. At least I used to think that was true.

 During one particularly gnarly breakout, someone close to me caught me off-guard with this “just being honest” remark.
 They then backpedaled by suggesting they were just really concerned for my health.
 What a confidence booster that was.

-A little like the last one, but this comment is just seething with disgust.
+A little like the last one, but this mean comment is just seething with disgust.
 The furrowed brow, the wrinkled nose, and the open-mouthed look of a baby who just tasted lemon juice, these people physically recoiled in horror at the sight of my pimply face.

 To ask what’s wrong with my face is to first suggest there is something “wrong” with me as a whole.
 But when you add in the implied meaning and the obvious body language, it’s almost as if people are asking us if we’re contagious.
 No, it’s not chickenpox, it’s called adult acne.